-“Hold on now.
-No one touches Ella,” he growled menacingly.
-Pete knew this because his attempt at escorting me upstairs were discouraged in much the same way upon his first visit to May’s.
+"Hold on now.
+No one touches Ella," he growled menacingly.
+Pete knew this because his attempt at escorting me upstairs was discouraged in much the same way upon his first visit to May's.

 Other men's voices chorused their agreement with Pete, but it was May herself who stepped forward to confront the man face to face.

 "Sir," she smiled gently, laying a hand on my shoulder.
 "Ella isn't available for my clients.
 She's our precious pianist, and we place great value on her artistic services."
 This last was said with a tinge of steel in May's voice, and gratefully I leaned back against her protective bosom.

 "I'm not here for her services," the man sneered, while extracting a badge from the pocket of his embroidered waistcoat.
 "I am Custis L. Biggs, deputy sheriff of Hidalgo County.
 This woman is under arrest for inciting unpatriotic emotions under code T-001024."

 "Surely, you must be mistaken.
 Our Ella is but an excess child.
 If she's done any wrong it was out of ignorance, and not intentional disrespect," May assured him.

 "Excess child or not, she's been written up and must be taken in for reeducation.
 Ignorance of the law is no excuse."